Jump Stack Table

 3. (jsp does not change and jso does not change and jsd does not change and the current instruction ci is call), or

-4. (jsp does not change and the current instruction ci is return).
+4. (jsp does not change and the current instruction ci is return), or

 Written as Disjunctive Normal Form, the same constraints can be expressed as: